International Development (ID)

-The International Development concentration in the Master of Public Affairs is designed to provide students with a policy-focused understanding of international development, and will introduce students to topics such as economic programming and planning, political economy, conflict and post-conflict recovery, sustainable development, international organizations, governance and business activities.
+The International Development concentration in the Master of Public Affairs is designed to provide students with a policy-focused understanding of international development, and will introduce students to topics such as economic growth, poverty reduction, industrialization, political economy, conflict and post-conflict recovery, sustainable development, international organizations, governance and business activities.

 Curriculum for the International Development Concentration